palade/digitalocean-v2-API-bash-dns-updater/README.md

-# digitalocean-dynamic-dns-updater
+# Dynamic DNS Updater for Digital Ocean using API version 2.

 ## Purpose

-Dynamically updates an 'A' record on Digital Oceans domain server.
+Bash script which dynamically updates an 'A' record on Digital Oceans domain server.
 This script is useful in case of a sticky IP.
+This script uses Digital Ocean's version 2 API.

 ## Usage